Ashim-K-Shrestha/My-First-Interactive-UI/README.md

 ![Final UI](SS/CodingChallenge.png)

 **The screenshot above shows the final UI for the Coding Challenge section of the lab 1.
-It is similar to the task section and consists of the similar views and functionalities.**
+It is similar to the task section and consists of the similar views and functionalities.
+The changes made were the layout width set to wrap the content only for the buttons and text view.**

 ---